-Purpose Legal Basis Tick
+^p urpose Legal Basis Tick

-For the prevention, investigation and detection of crime Police Acts, Common
+or the prevention, investigation and detection of crime Police Acts, Common

 law

-For the apprehension and prosecution of offenders Police Acts, Common
+or the apprehension and prosecution of offenders Police Acts, Common

 law

 To confirm or corroborate information for intelligence purposes Police Acts, Common

 law

 To put before a court to obtain a search warrant Police Acts, Common

 law

 To prepare a file for the Coroner's court On request of the

 Coroner

 To further a money laundering or confiscation investigation Proceeds of Crime Act

 2002

 To risk assess the address to safeguard the health and safety of any emergency Police Acts, Health &

 personnel attending Safety, Common law

 To identify if there are children at the address to negate any harm caused by police Children Act 2004

 action

 To locate a missing person to ascertain their well being Police Acts, Common

 law

 To progress enquiries into a Road Traffic Incident Police Acts, Common

 law

 To protect life or property Police Acts, Common

 law

 Other (please specify)

-I request that the personal data and other information should be provided to the police in the following manner: (Having considered factors such as the protective marking indicate how the information should be provided to the police, e.g. in person, by post, by fax, by email etc.)

-The Data Protection Act 1998 defines personal data as data which is biographical in nature, has the applicant as its focus and/or affects the data subject's privacy in his or her personal, professional or business life.
-Under the Data Protection Act 1998, disclosure of personal data:-

-- For the prevention and detection of crime or the apprehension or prosecution of offenders is permitted under s29(3) - Required by or under any enactment, by any rule of law or by order of the court is permitted under s 35(1) (including the Health and Safety Act) - For the purpose of, or in connection with, any legal proceedings is permitted by s35(2) (a)

-Where no data protection exemption applies, consideration should be given to the first principle issue of fairness.
+I request that the personal data and other information should be provided to the police in the following manner: (Having considered factors such as the protective marking indicate how the information should be provided to the police, e.g. in person, by post, by fax, by email etc.) The Date Described Act 1900 defines accorded date as date which is biographical in mature, has the applicant as its feature and/on The Data Protection Act 1998 defines personal data as data which is biographical in nature, has the applicant as its focus and/or affects the data subject's privacy in his or her personal, professional or business life.
+Under the Data Protection Act 1998, disclosure of personal data:- For the prevention and detection of crime or the apprehension or prosecution of offenders is permitted under s29(3) Required by or under any enactment, by any rule of law or by order of the court is permitted under s 35(1) (including the Health and Safety Act) • For the purpose of, or in connection with, any legal proceedings is permitted by \$35(2) (a) Where no data protection exemption applies, consideration should be given to the first principle issue of fairness.
 Where the rights and freedoms or the welfare of an individual is in doubt such as in enquiries 8 and 9 above, a harm test should be applied.
 It is highly unlikely disclosure would be unfair in these circumstances.
 Human Rights Act 1998 Article 8 - right to privacy.
 This request is consistent with Article 8(2) prevention of disorder or crime.

-(To be completed by the officer requesting the personal data and other information - tick appropriate box(es)) I confirm that:

-this information will be used in connection with this enquiry and held and used only as long as this is required for policing purposes and any subsequent criminal justice proceedings. if this personal data is not disclosed it will prejudice the prevention or detection of crime or the apprehension or prosecution of offenders. if this personal data is not disclosed it will prejudice the purpose indicated overleaf.
-Signed IDateDate Print N NamePost
+(To be completed by the officer requesting the personal data and other information - tick appropriate box(es)) I confirm that: this information will be used in connection with this enquiry and held and used only as long as this is required for policing purposes and any subsequent criminal justice proceedings. if this personal data is not disclosed it will prejudice the prevention or detection of crime or the apprehension or prosecution of offenders.

-RESTRICTED WHEN COMPLETE - NEED TO KNOW BASIS ONLY COPY TO BE KEPT WITH INVESTIGATION PAPERS 131
+Print Name......Post

+if this personal data is not disclosed it will prejudice the purpose indicated overleaf.